If you’ve spent any amount of time in the network marketing industry, you’re probably familiar with the MLM Witness Protection Program.

 What to Do About It

-First off, you must be mentally prepared that people will quit, even good people, or it can wipe you out.
+First off, you must be mentally prepared that people will quit the business, even good people, or it can wipe you out.
 I always tell people to expect that EVERYONE will quit, but hope that no one will.
-The only way to be disappointed is to have an expectation.
+The only way to be disappointed is to have an expectation of someone else.

 Your next option is to leave them alone and let them do their own thing.
 Instead of chasing them, be replacing them.